willhaslett/covid-19-growth/README.md

 # covid-19-growth

+## NOTE: The imports of the JHU data broke around 2021-03-10.
+It seems that there has been a format change, or there is non-numerical data that should be numerical, in the JHU data at present.
+Until this is worked-around, you CAN'T used `lib/update.py`.
+Instead, you can run `lib/update_nyt.py` to update the New York Times pickle, CSV, and JSON files.
+That's still working fine.

 *What is this?
 This is your "I hope someone else already built a solid ETL pipeline for this" repository for Covid-19 case and death rates, with multi-resolution population and geospatial data added.*

 The [New York Times](https://github.com/nytimes/covid-19-data)